This post may contain affiliate links. Read the full disclosure here.

 In that they’ll live, but they might not grow.
 Which, I dunno, just seems really sad.

 My favourite thing about my plants is that if I look after them correctly, they’ll grow.
-And eventually I’ll live in a jungle and it’ll be incredible.

-Snake plant – I kept a snake plant in my bathroom for years.
+I kept a snake plant in my bathroom for years.
 Did it survive?
 Yep.
 But it literally didn’t grow at all, I assume because they’re not massive in humidity.

 Once I moved it onto the windowsill of the spare room (west-facing) it thrived (throve?) and had a baby.
 Actually two – he had a pup all by himself and I took a leaf and propagated it.
 Plants are so cool.

-In my experience, pothos’ don’t mind living in the bathroom, but they won’t grow particularly quickly.
+In my experience, Pothos don’t mind living in the bathroom, but they won’t grow particularly quickly.
 Mine do like the kitchen though.

-Aloe vera – ok, I can see why this could live in the bathroom, but why would you make it?
+Ok, I can see why this could live in the bathroom, but why would you make it?
 Aloe veras don’t like a lot of humidity but more importantly, who has the room?
-Those spiky bastards will stab you every time you go for a shower or a wee.
-Or are mine just a lot bigger and bad-mannered than other people’s?

-Ivy – sure, get an ivy, it’ll grow in the bathroom.
+Sure, get an ivy, it’ll grow in the bathroom.
 But be warned, those things attract bugs like no other house plant.
 Planterina recommends showering ivy on a weekly basis, which is more maintenance than I care to give to my plants.

 My ivy is kept outside where it is ignored 99% of the time and is mysteriously still not dead.
 Especially since it has no drainage holes and is never watered or fertilised.